hoffmangroup/genomedata/doc/genomedata.rst

 Overview
 ========

-Genomedata is a module to store and access large-scale functional genomics data in a format which is both space-efficient and allows efficient random-access.
+Genomedata provides a way to store and access large-scale functional genomics data in a format which is both space-efficient and allows efficient random-access.
+Genomedata archives are currently write-once, although we are working to fix this.

-Under the surface, genomedata is implemented as a collection of HDF5 files, but genomedata provides a transparent interface to interact with your underlying data without having to worry about the mess of repeatedly parsing large data files or having to keep them in memory for random access.
+Under the surface, Genomedata is implemented as a collection of HDF5 files, but Genomedata provides a transparent interface to interact with your underlying data without having to worry about the mess of repeatedly parsing large data files or having to keep them in memory for random access.

-The genomedata hierarchy:
+The Genomedata hierarchy:

   Each :class:`Genome` contains many :class:`Chromosomes <Chromosome>`
     Each :class:`Chromosome` contains many :class:`Supercontigs <Supercontig>`